alxsey/ansible-openwrt-init/README.md

 Router is idetified by MAC address (main_mac) in the inventory.

 ansible_host could define router IP address (not initial).
 Also inventory could supply user and password to override defaults.
-Rest is routers settings are defined in dictionaries that resembles uci settings.
+Rest of routers settings are defined in dictionaries that resembles uci settings (same as in lefant.openwrt- roles)

 At the moment only supported:
 dhcp.lan.ignore